-The universitial features of the convention are as follows:
+the expenses features of the convention are as follows

-There should be no discrimination between a automal and one belonging to other isourber confirms in the mater of protection of industrial promety rights.
-On the basis of the least any conterty highly member country, a pertern as the an application for protection of his patient to are other member country and he gets a right of priority over others in those momber countries.
-The priority data if rom his flight application in any one of the member countries.
-An inplication for a patient in any of the member countries is treated as an independent one, so that even if the application is rejected in one country with obvious consequences.
+fhere should be no discrimination between a one belanging to other tourible countries in the mater of protection of industria property rights.
+On the basis of the test and come in any member country, a perpatent a at a other member country and he gets a right of priority over others in those member countries.
+The priority date a from his first application in any one of the member countries.
+An apply align for a patent in any of the member countries is treated as an independent one. so that even if the application is rejected in one country it can be registered to any other memther country with obvious consequences.

-The patentee can import his goods, manufactured abroad and any statutory provision for forfeiture of the patent for not working it in any of the countries cannot be resorted to The forfeiture clause in any patent legislation is designed to discourage such imports and to encourage local manufacture.
-This object cannot be pullisued when once a foreign patent is registered in the convention country.
-The provisions of the convention are thus heavily loaded in favour of the inventor or patentee, and there is little or no recognition of the public interest of the other member countries.
+The patentee can import his goods, manufact

+tured abroad and any statutory provision for ,

+forfeiture of the patent for not working it in any of the countries cannot be resorted to.
+The forfeiof the countries cannot be resorted to.
+The forfeture clause in any partent legislation is designed to discourage such imports and to encourage local manufacture.
+This object cannot be pursued when once a foreign patent is registered in the convention country.
+The provisions of the convention are thus heavily loaded in favour of the inventor or patentee, and there is little or no recognition of the public interest of the other member countries. member countries.

-In fact even in a country like Britain great jurists have spoken against the exploitation by foreign interests by cutting patents registered in Britain.
-For instance, Sir William Worldsworth observed; "the foreign patentee acts as a dog in the manger, sends the patented article of this country (UK), does nothing to have the patented articles manufactured here (UK).
-He commands a situation and so our industries are under own law starved in the interests of the foreigners."
+In fact even in a country like Britain great jurisis have spoken against the exploitation by foreign interests by cutting patents registered in Britain.
+For instance, Sir William Worldsworth observed; 'the foreign patentee acts as a dog in the manger, sends the patented arti-cle of this country (UK), does nothing to have the patented articles manufactured here (UK).
+He commands a situation and so our industries are under own law starved in the Interests of the foreigners.

-Sin Robert Reid (later Lord Reid) expressed himself more emphatically when he said: "Nothing can be more absurd or more outrageous than that a foreign patentee can come here and get a patent and use it, not for the purpose of encouraging industries of this country, but to prevent our people doing otherwise what they would do.
+Sir Robert Reid (later Lord Reid) expressed himself more emphatically when he said.
+"Nothing can be more absurd or more outrageous than that a foreign patentee can come here and get a patent and use it, not for the purpose of encouraging Industries of this country, but to prevent our people doing otherwise what they would do.
 To allow our laws to be used to give preference to foreign enterprise is to my mind ridiculous".
-Sin Robert Finlay (later Lord Finlay) has also observed "a patent is supposed to be granted for the encouragement of manufacture in this country, but under the existing laws, a large number of patents are taken out by foreigners solely for the purpose of preventing encouragement of manufacture in this country".
-These observations came to be made more than 70 years ago and are still vaid.
+Sir Robert Finlay (later Lord Finlay) has also observed "a patent is supposed to be granted for the encouragement of manufacture in this country, but under the existing laws, a large number of patents are taken out by foreigners solely for the purpose of preventing encouragement of manufacture in this country.
+These observations came to be made more than 70 years ago and are still valid.